 3. Seven Seas Park (Sunnyvale)

-Heading out of Santa Clara, budget under 10 min on the road — short enough for a spontaneous weekday trip.
+Heading out of Santa Clara, budget under 10 min on the road, short enough for a spur-of-the-moment weekday trip.

 Location: 1010 Morse Ave, Sunnyvale, CA 94089